Application Components

 The Neuroscience program page will be added to your application after you select "Neuroscience PhD" from the dropdown on the Instructions page of the graduate application.
 The fields on this program page are required and contain the following sections.

-Study Emphasis/Research Concentration Section: Select the primary and secondary areas of neuroscience that best describe the research you intend to pursue within our program should you be admitted.
+Study Emphasis/Research Interest section: Select the primary and secondary areas of neuroscience that best describe the research you intend to pursue within our program should you be admitted.
 Please see area of neuroscience descriptions.

-Faculty Advisor Section: From the list of faculty provided in the application, select the names of at least 6 and up to 8 faculty members with whom you are interested in conducting research within the Neuroscience PhD Program.
+Faculty Advisor section: From the list of faculty provided in the application, select the names of at least 6 and up to 8 faculty members with whom you are interested in conducting research within the Neuroscience PhD Program.
 Please select faculty in rank order from most interested (#1) to least interested (#8).
 See list of program faculty with links to their websites.
+All applicants including those for the Direct Admit program must complete this section.

 Formula: (M/40)*hrs/wk = months of full-time research